IRON COUNTY, UTAH REPUBLICAN PARTY

 A. Powers.
 The County Central Committee shall be the governing and rule-making body of the party.

 B. Membership.
-The voting members of the County Central Committee shall consist of the County Party Chair, Vice-Chair, Secretary and Treasurer; the At-large State Central Committee members, the Chair and Vice-Chair of each voting precinct elected at the most recent precinct caucuses and elected Iron County officials who are registered Republicans.
+The voting members of the County Central Committee shall consist of the County Party Chair, Vice-Chair, Secretary and Treasurer; the At-large State Central Committee members, the Chair and Vice-Chair of each voting precinct elected at the most recent precinct caucuses, elected State legislators living in Iron County who are registered Republicans, and elected Iron County officials who are registered Republicans.

 C. Meetings.
 The County Central Committee shall meet at least annually.